CoronaWhy/task-ts/README.md

 ## About CoronaWhy Time Series Modeling Team

-The Time Series Mosdeling Task Team is a subgroup of the CoronaWhy team, it is formed by an interdisciplinary group of volunteers from across the world focused on understanding how the many different geography-related factors may affect the spread of the virus.
+The Time Series Mosdeling Task Team is a subgroup of the CoronaWhy team, it is formed by an interdisciplinary group of volunteers from across the world focused on understand how the many different geography-related factors may affect the spread of the virus.

 The team is currently being led by Isaac (@isaacmg).